Phileosopher/commonplace/bible-1_torah.md

 28. Guidelines for various parts of priest's garments
 29. Guidelines for consecrating priests, sacrifices for them, food for them, and daily offerings, with a promise God will dwell among the people
 30. Guidelines for incense altar, census offering, washing basin, anointing oil, and incense
-31. God appoints Bezalel and Oholiab as craftsmen, God gives sign of the Sabbath, Moses receives the tablets of all the above
+31. God appoints Bezalel and Oholiab as craftsmen, God gives sign of the Sabbath, Moses receives tablets of all the above
 32. Israel worships a golden calf, Moses breaks the tablets, Moses commands Levites to kill their idolatrous family, Moses prays for repentance, God sends a plague on the people
 33. Israel commanded to leave Sinai and that God will go ahead but not with them, Temt of Meeting established, God shows His presence to Moses
 34. Moses makes new stone tablets, God renews the covenant